mathieucarbou/license-maven-plugin/README.md

      */
 ```

- - `JAVAPKG_STYLE` (like Javadoc, but only for files that are in a Java package, skips the first line): not assigned to a file extension by default
+ - `JAVAPKG_STYLE` (like Javadoc, but only for files that are in a Java package, skips the first line): not assigned to a file extension by default (see __Java packages__ below for how to enable it)

 ```
     package com.example;